5 Tips for a Halloween with your Dog or Cat – Halloween Safety Reminders for Your Pet

 REMINDER #4: Halloween decorations and fire hazards

 If you like to decorate your home in the Halloween spirit, take into consideration what you’re putting on display and where the decorations will be placed.
-Easy-to-reach decorations – or candles – can be eaten or knocked over, potentially leading to choking, foreign body ingestion, electrical shock and even burns and a household fire.
+Easy-to-reach decorations – or candles – can be eaten or knocked over, potentially leading to choking, foreign body ingestion, electrical shock, burns, and even a household fire.
 For more information, take a look at PetMD’s list of hazardous Halloween decor.

 REMINDER #5: Candy and chocolate are toxic treats